agilebits/AgileCloudSDK/Using AgileCloudSDK.md

 #### Include the framework

-1. Embed the AgileCloudKit project in your project.
+1. Embed the AgileCloudSDK project in your project.
 If you do not wish to do this, build the project separately and add the framework to your project.
-1. Link the AgileCloudKit framework to the appropriate targets.
+1. Link the AgileCloudSDK framework to the appropriate targets.

 #### Configure your application’s Info.plist file